teju488407/project1/README.md

 2. Create a repository
 3. Create a working directory of you machine/VM. `mkdir project` --> `cd project`
 4. In that particular directory run `git init`
-5. Create the required files.
+5. Create the required files in the directrory.
     `git add <filename>`
     `git commit -m "commit_message"`
 6. Setting remote url or origin